-The Amazon Credit Builder’s $0 annual fee, low minimum deposit requirement and Prime member rewards make it a decent option for regular Amazon customers looking to build or rebuild their credit, but its restrictions, sky-high APR and low maximum credit limit hold it back.
+The Amazon Prime Secured card’s $0 annual fee, low minimum deposit requirement and Prime member rewards make it a decent option for regular Amazon customers who are looking to build or rebuild their credit and don’t mind the inflexibility of a store card.

 Average cost of membership per year ($3,600 annual spend)

 Access to higher credit line?

 Features: $0 fraud liability, credit monitoring and education tools, special financing options